StevenMetz/StevenMetz/README.md

 - 🌱 I’m currently learning **ReactJS, Computer Science, Ruby on Rails**

-- 👨‍💻 All of my projects are available at [stevenmetz.netlify.app](http://stevenmetz.netlify.app)
+- 👨‍💻 All of my projects are available at [Personal Website](http://stevenmetz.netlify.app) or [Personal Reposoitories](https://github.com/StevenMetz?tab=repositories)

 - 💬 Ask me about **React and Ruby on Rails**